Anthony Mann: 1942–1946: Move to directing

-Film noir and career breakthrough (1947–1949)
+1947–1949: Film noir and career breakthrough

 By 1946, Mann had signed with Eagle-Lion Films, a fledgling studio founded by Arthur B. Krim and Robert Benjamin.
 There, he directed Railroaded!
 (1947).
 According to Mann, the film was shot in ten days.
 A film review in Variety noted the film was "an old-type, blood-and-thunder gangster meller that's better than its no-name cast would indicate," and particular praised Mann for directing "with real acumen in developing maximum of suspense."

 That same year, T-Men (1947) was released.
 According to Elmer Lincoln Irey, the film originated from a rejected offer to dramatize the U.S. Treasury's investigation of Al Capone on tax evasion charges.
 Instead, Irey brought forward three cases related to the investigation.
 Initially budgeted at $400,000, T-Men was shot within three weeks from July 31 to August 23, with four days of reshoots in September.
 For the film, Mann specifically requested cinematographer John Alton, who was loaned out from Republic for the job, marking T-Men as their first collaboration.
 During its release, the film earned $2.5 million worldwide.

 He went back to RKO for Desperate (1947), which he also co-wrote with Dorothy Atlas.
 A review in Variety positively wrote it was "a ripsnorting gangster meller, with enough gunplay, bumping off of characters and grim brutality to smack of pre-code days"; Mann's direction was noted as "being done skillfully".

 Mann returned to Eagle-Lion to direct Raw Deal (1948), reteaming with screenwriter John C. Higgins, screenwriter Leopold Atlas and actor Dennis O'Keefe.
-The film received positive notices from several publications, though it had been panned by Bosley Crowther from The New York Times.
+The film centers on Joe (O'Keefe), who has been wrongly imprisoned and fingered by his old friends.
+He escapes from prison and goes on the run with two women, a nice social worker, Ann (Marsha Hunt), whom he takes as a hostage, and a femme fatale, Pat (Claire Trevor), who helped release him.
+Both women are doomed to be in love with him.
+The film review magazine Harrison's Reports wrote: "Fast-paced and packed with action, this gangster-type melodrama should go over pretty well with adult audiences, in spite of the fact that the plot is not always logical"; it also noted "Anthony Mann's taut direction has squeezed every bit of excitement and suspense out of the material at hand."
+Variety noted: "Though a medium budgeter, [Raw Deal] is dressed tidily with a good production and some marquee weight furnished by" the cast.
+Bosley Crowther of The New York Times gave the film a negative review, writing it is "a movie—and a pretty low-grade one, at that—in which sensations of fright and excitement are more diligently pursued than common sense."